Korean martial arts: Hanmudo

-Hanmudo (한무도) is a recent hybrid Korean martial art, developed by Dr He-Young Kimm.
+Hanmudo (한무도) is a hybrid Korean martial art developed by Dr He-Young Kimm.
 He founded the World Hanmudo Association in 1989.

 Gungdo

 The reflex bow had been the most important weapon in Korean wars with Chinese dynasties and nomadic peoples, recorded from the 1st century BCE.
 Legend says the first king and founder of the Goguryeo, Go Jumong, was a master of archery, able to catch 5 flies with one arrow.
 Park Hyeokgeose, the first king of the Silla, was also said to be a skilled archer.
-Rumors of archers in Goguryeo and Silla presumably reached China; the ancient Chinese gave the people of the north east, Siberia, Manchuria and the Korean Peninsula, the name of Dongyi (東夷), the latter character (夷) being a combination of the two characters for "large" (大) and "bow" (弓).